varun-prakasam/ai-engineering-roadmap/README.md

 Curated set of courses that offer the best, most comprehensive and hands-on transition into AI Engineering.
 It starts from a beginner level, and advances to higher topics.

-With dedicated study time daily (~2.5 hours), and focused attention, you can finish this track in 1 year.

-### Note
+## Method of curation

 This is not AI-generated slop.
 I used AI for initial suggestions and search from web, but soon realised there's too much noise.

-So I went into each course's syllabus (from a list of about 25 courses), tried a few intro lessons and decided myself on the tier and order.
+So I went into each course's syllabus (from a list of 25 courses), tried a few intro lessons, inspected the syllabus details and decided myself on the tier and order.

+## Time to complete

+With dedicated study time daily (~2 hours), and focused attention, you can finish this track in 1 year.
+You can skip some parts according to your skills / preference/

+---

 ## TIER 1 — FOUNDATIONS